 \subsection{HPSv3 Reward Impact}

+\textbf{Impact on Architect-B.} In Architect-B, removing HPSv3 from the GRPO reward causes the model to reward-hack the count objective by predicting repetitive, clustered layouts regardless of the input prompt.
+Similar to the analysis shown in Table~\ref{app:offtheshelf_arch}, RMS Spread drops from 0.07 to 0.02, producing very similar spatial arrangements in every image.
+HPSv3 prevents this by enforcing prompt-aware, spatially diverse layouts.

-Figure~\ref{fig:hps_impact} demonstrates the dual benefit of the HPSv3 reward in our Artist training.
-Beyond improving prompt alignment, HPSv3 significantly enhances overall aesthetic quality—producing more photorealistic lighting, natural skin tones, coherent scene composition, and professional-grade rendering.
-The visual comparison shows that without HPSv3, generated images suffer from flat lighting, unnatural colors, and poor compositional balance, even when identity preservation is maintained.
+\textbf{Impact on Artist.} Figure~\ref{fig:hps_impact} demonstrates the dual benefit of the HPSv3 reward in Artist training.
+Beyond improving prompt alignment, HPSv3 significantly enhances overall aesthetic quality, producing more photorealistic lighting, natural skin tones, coherent scene composition, and professional-grade rendering.
+Visual comparison shows that without HPSv3, generated images suffer from flat lighting, unnatural colors, and poor compositional balance, even when identity preservation is maintained.
 This validates HPSv3 as a critical component for achieving both semantic accuracy and visual realism in multi-human generation.